Forestry and Environmental Resources Scholarships

 - Summer Camp Scholarships usually provide $500- $1,500 toward tuition and fees at either Forestry or Wildlife Summer Camp.

-- Summer Camp Scholarship paper applications will be distributed at the Summer Camp Information Meeting in the spring.
+- Summer Camp Scholarship applications will be distributed at the Summer Camp Information Meeting in the spring.
 This meeting is mandatory before attending Summer Camp.

 Work Scholarships are competitively awarded based on academic merit, leadership and ability to perform or willingness to learn forest management activities such as prescribed fire, timber inventory, road maintenance, boundary line marking, record keeping and mapping.